yousiftouma/cygni-talent-deploy/readme.md

         node-version: "14"
    ```

+1. Add a step for installing dependencies using the command `npm ci`

 1. Add a step for running the unit tests using the command `npm test`

 1. Save and commit the file to master.
 Now you should be able to see the workflow under the "Actions" tab.
 If you kept the "workflow_dispatch:" property from the skeleton, you can manually trigger the workflow from the github GUI as well.
 Move on once you have made sure that the workflow works as expected.